 How to avoid dehydration?

 - Make alterations in your daily routine.
-Consume 6 to 8 glass of water.
+Consume 6 to 8 glasses of water.

 - Try to be aware of the signs of dehydration and always be alert regarding the signs.

-- When you leave for work or traveling far away, always keep water with you.
-Sometimes you don’t find the safe water, which could lead to conditions like dehydration.
+- When you leave for work or travel far away, always keep water with you.
+Sometimes you don’t find safe water, which could lead to conditions like dehydration.

-- Avoid or limit the consumption of caffeine like tea, cold drinks, coffee.
+- Avoid or limit the consumption of caffeine like tea, cold drinks, and coffee.

 - More important Avoid drinking alcohol